rust-lang/rls/README.md

 VSCode will open into the `rls_vscode` project.
 From here, click the Debug button on the left-hand side (a bug with a line through it).
 Next, click the green triangle at the top.
-This will launch a new instance of VSCode with the `rls_vscode` plugin enabled. vscode setting `"window.openFoldersInNewWindow"` cannot be set to `"on"`.
+This will launch a new instance of VSCode with the `rls_vscode` plugin enabled.
+VSCode setting `"window.openFoldersInNewWindow"` cannot be set to `"on"`.
 From there, you can open your Rust projects using the RLS.

 You'll know it's working when you see this in the status bar at the bottom, with